-7.1 A PRACTICAL EXAMPLE
+7.1 A Practical Example

-Previously we gave necessary conditions to guarantee that the CEA behaves like an EA even in the absence of a true objective function.
-Here we demonstrate a practical example which is sufficient to make this guarantee.
-The features of the CEA are as follows: first, the payoff matrix must be at least weakly transitive; second, the matrix must be constant-sum (in fact, the requirement is slightly looser than this); third, the matrix must be monotone, that is, if i is better than j, and j is better than k, then i must beat k by at least as much as i beats j and by at least as much as j beats k.
-We begin with some definitions of matrix features, then prove the result.
+As it so happens, there exist certain common CEA features which, if all true for a given CEA, guarantee that the system behaves like an EA even in the absence of a true objective function.
+The features are as follows: first, the payoff matrix must be at least weakly transitive; second, the matrix must be constant-sum (in fact, the requirement is slightly looser than this); third, the matrix must be monotone, that is, if i is better than j, and j is better than k, then i must beat k by at least as much as i beats j and by at least as much as j beats k.
+We begin with some definitions of matrix features, then prove this fact.

-Definition 7 Payoff matrix A is monotone if and only if for any i, j, k (not necessarily distinct): $A{ij} \ge A{ji} \land A{jk} \ge A{kj} \longrightarrow A{ik} \ge \max(A{ij}, A{jk}).$
+Definition 7 Payoff matrix A is monotone if and only if for any i, j, k: $A{ij} \ge A{ji} \land A{jk} \ge A{kj} \longrightarrow A{ik} \ge \max(A{ij}, A{jk})$.
+Note that i, j, k need not be distinct.